scifir/scifir-units/TO-DO.md

 // TODO: add the explanation of the definition of each unit inside a file, including conversions
 // TODO: document the imperial system of units (https://en.wikipedia.org/wiki/Imperial_units)
 // TODO: explain how a robot can calculate angles
+// TODO: explain how to create lambda functions of mathematical functions with different parts, using if-else for that
+// TODO: explain how to use mEq in the README.md file, in case of use

 // TODO: desactivate the search engine in the doxyfile for the doxyfile of development, not the doxyfile of github pages
 // TODO: maybe use two different files Doxyfile, one for master and one for gh-pages